altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

 ~The sound of the thwacks hit a crescendo~
 ~She turned and saw the door broke at the handle's latch~ ~It swung open~
-~Jason was on fire~
+~The masked Man was on fire~
 ~A halo covering his clothes - which didn't blacken and burn like they should~ "M::Get me the fuck out of here!"
-*Jason walked in, the the monk threw himself against against him*
+*He walked in, the the monk threw himself against against him*
-*Jason looked down toward the old man*
+*The masked figure looked down toward the old man*
-*He shoved the monk off on himself, who collapsed heavily on the floor* *Jason raised his machete and hacked at the monk repeatedly* *The monk was on his back, sliding backwards*
+*He shoved the monk off on himself, who collapsed heavily on the floor and then raised his machete and hacked at the monk repeatedly*
+*The monk was on his back, sliding backwards*
 *Machete blows landed on his raised forearms*
-~Jason wasn't focused on her~
+~no one was focused on her~
 *She grabbed a book and threw it at the window: it shattered*.
-*She looked back at Jason, who turned those black pools toward her* *She gulped*
+*She looked back at the creature wearing her childhood nightmare's skin, who turned those black pool eyes toward her* *She gulped*
-*Jason started toward her: but was held back by that old man* *The monk mouthed the words*
+*He started toward her: but was held back by that old man* *The monk mouthed the words*
 `>>--T("Fuggire":Italian) "Flee"`
-*Jason finished his work by casually slicing at the monk's neck* *The monk fell to his side in a silent gurgling gasping* *Jason marched onward at a steady pace*
-*Martha backed away, felt the window at her back*
+*He finished his work by casually slicing at the monk's neck* *The monk fell to his side in a silent gurgling gasping* *The masked man marched onward at a steady pace* *Martha backed away, felt the window at her back*
 *She scrambled over and jumped out the tower*
-*As she fell she saw Jason look down out the window* *Winding back with his arm, he threw the machete towards her* *It streaked toward her as she fell through the earth* ~She never felt an impact~
+*As she fell she saw him look down out the window* *Winding back with his arm, he threw the machete towards her* *It streaked toward her as she fell through the earth* ~She never felt an impact~